electricimp/Salesforce/examples/CustomObject_and_OpenCase/README.md

 **Note:** These instructions were written in March 2016 and may not be up to date with the latest Salesforce web portal.

-##Launching App
+## Launching App

 These examples use OAuth 2.0 for authentication, so the agent has been set up as a web server to handle the log in.
 Go to the Electric Imp IDE and select your device from the sidebar for the final setup steps.

-- Hit **Build and Run** to save and launch the code
+- Hit **Build and Force Restart** to save and launch the code
 - Click on the agent url (at the top of the agent coding window) to launch the log in page
 - Log into salesforce

 Your App should now be up and running.
-You can monitor the device logs in the IDE, or log into Salesforce web prortal to see updates there.
+You can monitor the device logs in impCentral, or log into Salesforce web prortal to see updates there.